British North America Acts: British North America Act 1915

-British North America Act, 1916
+British North America Act 1916

-This Act extended the duration of the 12th Canadian Parliament through October 1917, beyond the normal maximum of five years.
-The extension was carried out due to World War I. This Act was repealed by the Statute Law Revision Act, 1927.
+The British North America Act 1916 (6 & 7 Geo.
+5. c.
+19) extended the duration of the 12th Canadian Parliament through October 1917, beyond the normal maximum of five years.
+The extension was carried out due to World War I. This act was repealed by the Statute Law Revision Act 1927.

-British North America Act, 1930
+British North America Act 1930

-This Act gave the newer provinces of British Columbia, Alberta, Manitoba, and Saskatchewan rights over certain natural resources found in federally controlled lands.
-In 1982, this Act was renamed the Constitution Act, 1930.
+The British North America Act 1930 (20 & 21 Geo.
+5. c.
+26) gave the newer provinces of British Columbia, Alberta, Manitoba, and Saskatchewan rights over certain natural resources found in federally controlled lands.
+In 1982, this act was renamed the Constitution Act, 1930.

-British North America Act, 1940
+British North America Act 1940

-This Act gave the Federal government jurisdiction over unemployment insurance, thus allowing such a program to be established on a national level.
+The British North America Act 1940 (3 & 4 Geo.
+6. c.
+36) gave the federal government jurisdiction over unemployment insurance, thus allowing such a program to be established on a national level.
 An earlier attempt to create an Employment and Social Insurance Act during the Great Depression had been ruled to be unconstitutional, since unemployment assistance was judged by the courts to be a provincial responsibility.
-In 1982, this Act was renamed the Constitution Act, 1940.
+In 1982, this act was renamed the Constitution Act, 1940.

-British North America Act, 1943
+British North America Act 1943

-This Act delayed redistribution of seats in the Canadian House of Commons until the end of World War II.
-This Act was repealed in 1982, as being completely outdated and obsolete.
+The British North America Act 1943 (6 & 7 Geo.
+6. c.
+30) delayed redistribution of seats in the Canadian House of Commons until the end of World War II.
+This Act was repealed in Canada in 1982 fore being obsolete.

-British North America Act, 1946
+British North America Act 1946

-This Act adjusted the formula for distributing seats in the Canadian House of Commons among the provinces and territories.
-This Act was repealed in 1982, as having been superseded.
+The British North America Act 1946 adjusted the formula for distributing seats in the Canadian House of Commons among the provinces and territories.
+It was repealed in Canada in 1982, as having been superseded.

-British North America Act, 1949
+British North America Act 1949

-This Act allowed for the entry of Newfoundland as Canada's tenth province.
-This Act was renamed the Newfoundland Act when the Canadian Constitution was patriated from the United Kingdom in 1982.
+The British North America Act 1949 (12, 13 & 14 Geo.
+6. c.
+22) allowed for the entry of Newfoundland as Canada's tenth province.
+This act was renamed the Newfoundland Act when the Canadian Constitution was patriated from the United Kingdom in 1982.

-This Act should not be confused with the British North America (No. 2) Act 1949 (see below).
+This act should not be confused with the British North America (No. 2) Act 1949 (12, 13 & 14 Geo.
+6. c.
+81) (see below).